seppenen/Pipeline_IAC/README.md

 git remote add origin <url>
 git fetch --all
 ```
-Restart IDE.

-Do not commit files to main branch as it is locked and prevented from merge, only pull request is possible.
-Checkout firstly "feature" branch and commit and push all files.
+Restart your IDE.
+Do not commit files to the main branch as it is locked and prevented from merge.
+Only pull requests are possible.
+Checkout the "feature" branch first and commit and push all files to it.